Azu001-Cyber/Checkpoint-Responsive-Store-Landing-Page-Design/README.md

 # 🌐 Responsive Bootstrap Website

-This project is a responsive, modern website built using **HTML5**, **Bootstrap 5**, and **custom CSS**.
+This project is a responsive, modern landing page built using **HTML5**, **Bootstrap 5**, and **custom CSS**.
 It features a clean design, animated sections, and reusable components — perfect for landing pages, service-based businesses, or startups.

 ## 🚀 Live Demo